cybergarage/puzzledb-go/doc/concept.md

 ## Key-Value Model

-The document model is not natively implemented and is currently built on a key-value model with a serializer plugin module.
-PuzzleDB provides a default serializer, the CBOR (Concise Binary Object Representation ) plug-in module as the default serializer.
+The document model is not natively implemented and is currently built on a key-value model with a coder plugin module.
+PuzzleDB provides a default coder, the CBOR (Concise Binary Object Representation ) plug-in module as the default coder.

-PuzzleDB encodes a document data with a serializer and stores it as a key-value data.
-The relationship between the default serializer, CBOR data model, and the document data model is shown below.
+PuzzleDB encodes a document data with a coder and stores it as a key-value data.
+The relationship between the default coder, CBOR data model, and the document data model is shown below.

 <table>
 <colgroup>